Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 So, let's make it better!

 ## Version supported
-This is only tested on the most recent release - then I'm writing this, it's 3.8.1.
+This is tested from version 3.8.1, and should work with the latest stable (as of writing, that is 3.9.1)

 ## Thank you!
 This plugin is based on work done by [Ben Evans](https://github.com/nebev) in